Beliavsky/Fortran-code-on-GitHub/README.md

 [LaGriT](https://github.com/lanl/LaGriT): Los Alamos Grid Toolbox (LaGriT) is a library of user callable tools that provide mesh generation, mesh optimization and dynamic mesh maintenance in two and three dimensions.

+[pyhyp](https://github.com/mdolab/pyhyp): uses hyperbolic volume mesh marching schemes to extrude structured surface meshes into volume meshes, by mdolab. pyHyp is used as a preprocessing step in the geometry and mesh-creation process prior to an optimization.

 [shabaka](https://github.com/omhafez/shabaka): command-line tool that reads segmented images and generates watertight surface meshes (or b-reps) of the objects of interest, by omhafez.
 Surface meshes can be piped into mesh generation tools for scientific computing, 3D printing programs, or visualization software.

 ## Neural Networks and Machine Learning